 From 1980's to 2000, the national power system was almost 100% relying on hydropower.
 Long and frequent periods of drought which could be linked to climate change have led to shortfalls in electricity supply from the hydropower stations.
-Under this situation, the government had to resort to contracted emergency Power Projects (EPPs) which are thermal based generation sources, primarily because they have short implementation periods.
+Under this situation, the government had to resort to contracted Emergency Power Projects (EPPs) which are thermal based generation sources, primarily because they have short implementation periods.
 These thermal power plants are expensive and depend on imported fuel.
-As a medium term solution the government accelerated implementation of gas based generation.
+For medium term solution the government accelerated implementation of gas based generation.
 As a long term solution of ensuring reliability of power supply, diversification the country's energy generation mix including generation from gas, hydro, wind, solar, coal and geothermal is being pursued.
-Implementation of solar and wind projects is at various levels of development while for geothermal projects establishing of enabling environment and exploration studies are in progress.
+Implementation of solar and wind projects is at various levels of development while for geothermal projects establishing of enabling environment and exploration studies are on-going with various stages of progress.

-2.1 Sector Governance
+2.1 Sector governance